vippsas/vipps-magento/DOCUMENTATION.md

          ),
 ```

-* Add also the following configuration to 'resource' array in the same file:
+* Then, add the following configuration to the `resource` array in the same file:

 ```php
          'vipps' => array (